Analysis API

 cfl.max_dt # Maximum timestep

-cfl.current_dt # Last computed timestep
+cfl.current_dt # Last committed timestep

 Output Handlers